tytydraco/yessleep/out/I_Can_See_Alternate_Timelines_But_At_a_Cost_Part_1.md

 At the same time, I began to feel something deeply unsettling.
 I would find myself present somewhere else while frozen in the real world.
 The first time I helped Mom, I had been frozen only until I chose the door.
 But from the second time onwards, things changed drastically.
 I would remain frozen for minutes, my body locked in place.

-Once while driving a car, I had almost gotten off the cliff.
+3 Years later while driving a car, I had almost gotten off the cliff.
 But then the timelines appeared, and then the doors.
 Choosing the one in which I survived left me frozen for an hour or more.
 While driving off, I saw an oncoming truck, the driver had grey eyes.

 During those times, I was never present as myself in the real world.
 I was somewhere else entirely.
 I remembered things I had never lived, experienced events that had never happened to me, and did things that weren’t humanly possible.